johncarl81/transfuse/getting_started.md

 {% endhighlight %}

-You should now have a fully functional Android application.
+After running this you should have a basic Android application.

-Remove the generated Activity class (HelloAndroidActivity.java) as well as the Application entry in the AndroidManifest.xml (Transfuse will add this back and manage it for you!).
+Remove the generated Activity class (HelloAndroidActivity.java) as well as the Application entry in the AndroidManifest.xml.
+Don't worry, Transfuse will add the Application xml back and manage it for you.
 Your AndroidManifest.xml should look like this:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>